lawrennd/old_talks/_ml/includes/big-data-health-motivation.md

 \notes{To motivate the movement from matrix to vector, we'll consider the type of challenge that might arise in today's era of happenstance data.
 Mathematical statisticians worked with tables of data that they'd carefully collected, often with the specific purpose of answering a particular question.
 The decided at experiment *design* time what was to be measured $\numData$.
-We continue to do this today, we even use statistical power calculations to decide how many subjects we need in our data sample.}
+We continue to do this today; we even use statistical power calculations to decide how many subjects we need in our data sample.}

-\notes{Our motivation will be personalized health: what we can learn about patients' state of health and when should we suggest interventions?
+\notes{Our motivation will be personalized health: what we can learn about patients' state of health and when should we suggest interventions?}

 \notes{In the big data era, we are not only interested in what data we might collect for answering a specific question (although this data remains important) but we are also interested in